FASP-QAT/qat-documentation/README.md

    - Troubleshooting and support
    - Configuration and customization (for more technical users)
    - Dashboard integration API documentation (for more technical users)
-- **Developer**: This section is aimed at developers who are interested in contributing to the FASP QAT.
+- **Developer**: This section is aimed at developers who are interested in contributing to the QAT.
    The following types of content can be found here:
-   - Getting started (for developers to install the FASP QAT on their own systems)
+   - Getting started (for developers to install the QAT on their own systems)
    - Software architecture
    - Database schema and other documentation
    - System design